Carer Payment (CP) carer is absent 009-06030020

 Carer admitted to hospital or institution

-If the carer is temporarily admitted to an institution or hospitalised and is expected to return to the caring duties once released, respite care is to be utilised, as the carer is temporarily not providing care to the care receiver.
+If the carer is temporarily admitted to an institution or hospitalised and is expected to return to the caring duties once released, respite days can be utilised, if available.
+This is because the carer is temporarily not providing care to the care receiver.
 However, if the balance of respite days exceeds 63 days, and CP cannot be extended for a special reason, CP is to be cancelled.

-Note: a social worker referral may be necessary to ensure that the care receiver is continuing to receive adequate care and attention on a daily basis from another carer.
-The social worker can also provide information to assist Service Officers to determine whether the carer has the physical and/or emotional capacity to deal with the care receiver's care needs when they are discharged from the hospital or institution.
+Note: a social worker referral may be necessary to make sure the care receiver is continuing to receive adequate care and attention on a daily basis from another carer.
+The social worker can also provide information to help Service Officers determine if the carer has the physical and/or emotional capacity to deal with the care receiver's care needs when they are discharged from the hospital or institution.

 Absence must be temporary